barotto/libRocketDoc/pages/cpp_manual/events.md

 When an event is dispatched to an element, it first goes through a bubble phase where the each of the element's ancestors has an opportunity to process the event and stop the propagation.
 The event is then sent to the target element, then goes through a capture phase where it falls back to its root ancestor.

-Events are identified by a descriptive string name (such as "keydown", "blur", etc) and a dictionary of parameters that further describe the event.
-For example, the "keydown" event has parameters for identifying the actual key that was pressed and the state of the key modifiers.
+Events are identified by a descriptive string name (such as `keydown`{:.evt}, `blur`{:.evt}, etc) and a dictionary of parameters that further describe the event.
+For example, the `keydown`{:.evt} event has parameters for identifying the actual key that was pressed and the state of the key modifiers.

 Events can be handled internally by the elements they are sent to or by an event listener object.
 An event listener is able to subscribe to specific events on an element and will be notified whenever those events occur.